lafftale1999/Mosquitto_MQTT_Docker/README.md

 `docker compose up --build -d`

 #### To use Port 8883 or 9001
-You will need to add some credentials to the pwfile.
-This is accomplished by following these instructions when the container is running:
+Before you build the project, you will need to add some credentials to the pwfile.
+This is accomplished by doing the following:

 1. Navigate to `/Mosquitto_MQTT_Docker/config/mosquitto.conf`
 2. Change `CLIENT_NAME`and `CLIENT_PASSWORD`
-3. If you want to generate client certificates and keys - set `GEN_CLIENT` to `1`
+3. If you want to generate client certificates and keys set `GEN_CLIENT` to `1`

 *The container will generate new broker and client credentials every time its run, but as long as the certificate's are signed by the same CA and the client certificates CN exists in `config/pwfile`, the connection will still work.
 As long a there is a ca.crt and ca.key in `config/certs` a new CA will not be generated.*